I love Valentine’s Day.

 I love seeing couples express their feelings and will always read the soppy messages in the paper.
 Some funny, some sad, and always entertaining…but you have to ask yourself- what does the day really mean, and should it cost a bucket to express your love for another?
 I don’t think that a day that celebrates love should be about spending more and more but I often feel that this is the way it has become.

 So, how does someone who has chosen a vegan life express their love without it costing the earth?
-Here are a few simple ideas that I have come up with that may help us vegans out:
+Here are a few simple, creative and inexpensive vegan gift ideas that I have come up with that may help us vegans out:

 Home Made Vegan Chocolate